8 minute read.Last Modified 2022-05-11 14:15 EDT

 In the Encryption Options area, unset Inherit and check Encryption.

-Now choose which Type of authentication to use: a Key or a Passphrase.
+Now select the authentication to use from the two options in Type: either a Key or Passphrase.
 The remaining options are the same as a new pool.
 Datasets with encryption enabled show additional icons in the Storage > Pools list.

-The dataset status is determined from an icon:
+The dataset locked/unlocked status is determined from an icon:

 - The dataset unlocked icon: lock_open.

 - The dataset locked icon: lock.